DIRECT TAXES : VIVAD SE VISHWAS

 a.
 Filing of Declaration in Form-1 and Form-2 :-

 File declaration in Form-1 alongwith an undertaking in Form-2 waiving other rights in relation to tax arrears.
 Both the forms are being submitted together on the e-filing portal.
-The forms have to be verified under DSC, if the return of income is required to be filed under DSC, in other cases, the declaration has to be verified through EVC.
+The forms have to be verified under DSC, if the return of income is required to be filed under DSC, in other cases, the declaration has to be verified through EVC/AADHAAR OTP.
+There is no need to deposit any disputed tax/tax arrear alongwith the declaration, i.e. form 1 & 2 are only the declaration form without depositing any tax arrears.

 b.
 Certificate from Designated Authority in Form-3 :-

-Within 15 days from the date of receipt of declaration, the designated authority (an officer not below the rank of Commissioner) shall issue a CERTIFICATE in Form-3 electronically, determining the amount payable by the declarant as full and final settlement of the tax arrears.
+In respect of all the declarations in Form 1 and 2 filed on or before 15.01.2021, Certificate in Form 3 shall be issued upto 31.01.2021.
+Further, in respect of all the declarations filed after 15.01.2021 upto 31.01.2021, Form 3 will be issued within 15 days from the date of filing of declaration, the designated authority (an officer not below the rank of Commissioner) shall issue a CERTIFICATE in Form-3 electronically, determining the amount payable by the declarant as full and final settlement of the tax arrears.

 c.
 Payment of Taxes and withdrawal of pending appeals, etc. :-